-The Heart Valve Center at The University of Kansas Hospital provides coordinated care to reduce the number of appointments you need and streamline your heart care treatment.
+The Heart Valve Center at The University of Kansas Health System provides coordinated care to reduce the number of appointments you need and streamline your heart care treatment.
 Our specialists can schedule your appointment with a cardiothoracic surgeon and cardiologist in one visit, and perform any necessary diagnostic tests at the same time.

 Our Heart Valve Center team consistently offers treatments unavailable elsewhere in the region.
 We are one of the few organizations in the nation to offer all of today's most sophisticated transcatheter valve treatments — procedures performed without open surgery.